tatarou1986/bf4rcon/README.md

 EA Battlefield 4 RCON Protocol implemented in Ruby 2.0.0.

-You wants Rails web applications relating to BattleField4?
+You want Rails web applications relating to BattleField 4 ?
 RubyBf4ron is better choice for it!

 ## Installation